cloudmesh/classes/webpage/source/lesson/doc/latex.rst

 * has a rich set of tools that make using LaTeX easier
 * authors do not play with layouts much so papers in a format are uniform

-In case you need a graohical view to edit LaTeX or LateX exportalble files you also find AucTeX and Lyx.
+In case you need a graphical view to edit LaTeX or LateX exportable files you also find AucTeX and Lyx.

 Word